Gymnastics coach linked to child porn was 'very private' about computer

-DEERFIELD BEACH, Fla. - Ricky Warburton said he thought he had a date with Hassan Jawad on Thursday night and was surprised to find out he wasn't going to be able to make it because he was Broward County jail in Fort Lauderdale.
+DEERFIELD BEACH, Fla. - Ricky Warburton said he thought he had a date with Hassan Jawad on Thursday night.
+So he was surprised to find out Jawad wasn't going to be able to make it because he was in the Broward County jail.

 Warburton, 20, said he was in a romantic relationship with Jawad, the 37-year-old gymnastics instructor who lives in Deerfield Beach and is facing child pornography charges.